MandarinCMS/complete-package/README.md

 # Complete Package of MandarinCMS
 # PHP Web Publishing Software

-#In The First Place
+# In The First Place
-MandarinCMS is the most important project for me.
+MandarinCMS is the most important project in my life.
 It something mix together we created that I’m proud to be part of it.
-Many Years ago have gone into “MandarinCMS”, and we’re dedicated to our big brother.
+Many Years ago have gone into “MandarinCMS” since 2013 was started, it was discontinued on November 2017, and we’re dedicated to our big brother.
 A MANILA Times correspondent "Moh Saaduddin" died in a motorcycle accident on Monday on his way home to Kidapawan City, his father-in-law said..

 We're making great everyday for this project.
 Thank you so much for making great every day.